gsc229/quick-street-be/README.md

   **https://demo.cloudinary.com/uw/#/**

   The Market Avenue API only saves references to the images saved on our cloudinary account.
 Essentially, when you upload and image, you'll need to make two POST requests.
-The first is with the upload widget, the second is to the Market Avenue API, `/products/:productId/product-images`, with the body of the request being the results from the Cloudinary POST.
+The first is with the upload widget, the second is to the Market Avenue API, `/products/:productId/product-images`, with the body of the request being the results.info object from the Cloudinary POST.

   There are three main steps to installing and using Cloudinary Image components in the front end React app: